threerocks-defi/mpc-examples/pkg/mpc-examples/contracts/04-pause-unpause-controller/README.md

-# NullController
+# PauseUnpauseController

 ## Summary
 PauseUnpauseController is a Managed Pool Controller that has the ability to enable & disable swaps of a managed pool.
 The PauseUnpauseController exists to work as a mental model for how enabling & disabling swaps of a managed pool can work.
 PauseUnpauseControllerFactory demonstrates a factory that can deploy both a Managed Pool and a controller that are both aware of each other without using a separate `initialize()` function.

 ## Details
 The PauseUnpauseController has two functionalities.
-It can disable the swaps going through a managed pool.
-The second functionality is the enabling of pool swaps.
-This behaviour is expected to be used once swapping of a managed pool has been paused and should be enabled again.
+It can enable and disable the ability to swap in a managed pool.
+The enable swaps feature is expected to be used once swapping of a managed pool has been paused and should be enabled again.
 The two possible ways to unpause the pool are:

 - unsafe unpause (no gradualSwapFeePercentage change)
 - safe unpause (gradualSwapFeePercentage change)